-Falling on the same day as the Chinese New Year, Vietnamese Tet is like Thanksgiving and Christmas rolled into one.
-It’s a time when businesses and schools close up shop and people return home to their families to celebrate.
-During this festive period, Vietnamese decorate their businesses and houses with colorful symbols steeped in centuries of tradition.
+Tet falls on the same day as the Chinese New Year.
+And for the Vietnamese, this is like Thanksgiving and Christmas rolled into one.
+To mark the event, businesses and schools close up shop and people travel home for the holiday.
+Like most celebrations, it’s a time full of symbolism rooted in age-old traditions.
 And it all starts with three lucky plants and flowers.

 Spring in February you say?
-Well as we discovered after a month here in January, there is very little variation between the seasons.
-That’s because Vietnam has a tropical ‘monsoon’ climate.
-Being near the equator, its temperature changes very little year round.
-Instead, the seasons are defined more by how much rainfall there is and naturally, what’s blooming.
+Well, as we discovered after a month here in January, there is little variation between the seasons.
+Since Vietnam is located near the equator, its temperature barely fluctuates.
+So people typically mark the seasons, not by temperature, but by amount of rainfall and what’s blooming.

-Vietnamese Tet decorations outside Diamond Plaza in Ho Chi Minh
+Vietnamese Tet flowers outside Diamond Plaza in Ho Chi Minh

-Vietnamese Tet 2019 takes place from February 5 to 7.
-And here in Ho Chi Minh City, preparations for the holiday have been underway for quite a while.
-Every day brings new surprises – bright yellow apricot trees flank business doorways, deep pink peach blossoms embellish shop windows and kumquat trees heavy with ripe fruits are displayed in living rooms and hotel lobbies.
+This year, Tet takes place from February 5 to 7.
+And here in Ho Chi Minh City, preparations are well underway.
+Every day brings new Tet blossoms; yellow Mai flowers decorate business entryways, peach blossoms appear in shop windows and kumquat trees heavy with fruit embellish many a living room and hotel lobby.

-And just like Christmas in the West, each lucky plant and flower carries its own special meaning.
+And just like Christmas in the West, each lucky plant and flower has its own special meaning.

 Kumquat tree and poinsettias at a store entry

-It’s hard to find a restaurant, public building or shop in southern Vietnam that doesn’t have at least a bouquet of these brilliant yellow flowers.
-Popularly known as yellow mai (spring) flower, the apricot blossom is the quintessential symbol of spring.
+It’s hard to find a restaurant, public building or shop in southern Vietnam that doesn’t feature at least a jar of these brilliant yellow blooms.
+Commonly known as yellow Mai flowers (Hoa Mai), they are considered the quintessential symbol of spring.

-Although you’ll see plenty of them in southern Vietnam, too, it’s the reddish-pink or pink petals of peach blossom that take center stage in northern Vietnam.
-Here, they are considered harbingers of good fortune.
-The most intensely colored ones are most favored.
+By contrast, in northern Vietnam it’s the peach blossom that takes center stage.
+In Hanoi, these rosy-pink Tet flowers are considered harbingers of good fortune.
+The most intensely-colored ones are the most favored.

 Workers spray paint gold branches to compliment peach blossoms in Ho Chi Minh